trynthink/scout/docs/tutorials.rst

 High electric grid decarbonization
 **********************************

-``--grid_decarb`` selects versions of annual and hourly electricity emissions and price inputs that are consistent with a more aggressive decarbonization pathway for the electric grid than is assumed in the default `AEO Reference Case`_.
-When this option is selected, the user will be prompted to select from two scenarios of additional grid decarbonization: one scenario in which remaining grid emissions are reduced 80% by 2050, or a second scenario in which remaining grid emissions are reduced to zero by 2035.
-The user will also be prompted to select whether avoided emissions and costs from non-fuel switching measures should be assessed *before* or *after* accounting for additional grid decarbonization beyond the Reference Case.
+``--grid_decarb_level`` selects versions of annual and hourly electricity emissions and price inputs that are consistent with a more aggressive decarbonization pathway for the electric grid than is assumed in the default `AEO Reference Case`_.
+When this argument is passed, the user must specify either "0.8" or "full" to define the additonal grid decarbonization scenario.
+The "0.8" option represents a scenario in which remaining grid emissions are reduced 80% by 2050, while "full" represents a scenario in which remaining grid emissions are reduced to zero by 2035.

+``--grid_assessment_timing`` selects whether avoided emissions and costs from non-fuel switching measures should be assessed *before* or *after* accounting for additional grid decarbonization beyond the Reference Case, by specifying either "before" or "after" with this argument.
 Avoided emissions and costs for fuel switching measures will always be assessed *after* accounting for additional grid decarbonization beyond the Reference Case.

 .. note::
    Annual emissions intensities for the more aggressive grid decarbonization scenarios are drawn from runs of The Brattle Group's `GridSIM modeling tool`_ and are found in |html-filepath| ./scout/supporting_data/convert_data |html-fp-end| .
 Annual electricity price data (also found in |html-filepath| ./scout/supporting_data/convert_data |html-fp-end| ) and hourly electricity emissions and price data for the more aggressive grid decarbonization scenarios (found in |html-filepath| ./scout/supporting_data/tsv_data |html-fp-end| ) are drawn from different sources --- the `EIA Annual Energy Outlook Low Renewable Cost Side Case`_ for the annual electricity price data, and the `NREL Cambium Low Renewable Energy Cost Scenario`_ for the hourly data.